nicoespeon/abracadabra/CONTRIBUTING.md

 If you want to change how code scaffolding works, check [hygen documentation][hygen-documentation].

+You will also need to add the new refactoring to the lists in `package.json` and `src/extension.ts`.
+These lists should be kept in alphabetical order.

 ## Useful resources to start changing the code

 - [VS Code Extension API documentation][vscode-extension-docs] is a good start